MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 # Set up the Azure Quantum Development Kit (Modern QDK)

 Learn about the different environment options available to develop quantum computing using the [Azure Quantum](xref:microsoft.quantum.azure-quantum-overview) service.
-Every environment uses the [Azure Quantum Development Kit (Modern QDK)](xref:microsoft.quantum.overview.q-sharp), an open source set of tools that includes the quantum programming language Q# and accompanying libraries.
+Every environment uses the Quantum Development Kit (Modern QDK), an open source set of tools that includes the quantum programming language Q# and accompanying libraries.
 With the QDK, you can develop quantum computing applications using different IDEs and languages and run them on quantum simulators or quantum hardware using Azure Quantum.

 ## Running quantum programs